On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Smoothness Properties of the Energy Spectral Data

 This concludes our analytic study of the operators.
-Although we only examined $\mathcal{T}_1$ and $\mathcal{T}_2$ here, the general idea can be extended further, as the emitted photons can of course scatter more often than two times in the object.
+The important aspect for our objective of carrying out electron density reconstruction is the smoothness of the different components $g_1$, $g_2$ as the approximations of $\mathcal{T}_1$, $\mathcal{T}_2$ map to $H^{1/2}_{\mathrm{loc}}$ and $H^{1}_{\mathrm{loc}}$, respectively.
+Although we only examined $\mathcal{L}_1$ and $\mathcal{L}_2$ here, the general idea can be extended further, as the emitted photons can of course scatter more often than two times in the object.
 Modeling the process of $n$ scattering events would most probably be very complicated and proving suitable mapping properties for the arising operators even harder.
-Nevertheless, going out from our study of the first and second order here, one can expect that, in terms of the Sobolev mapping properties elaborated in \cref{thm:sobolevtheoreml1,thm:sobolevtheoreml2}, the higher order parts of the spectrum are contained at least in $H^1(Y)$ where $Y\subset \R \times \Theta$ as is $g_2$, if not even in a Sobolev space $H^k(Y)$ with $k > 1$.
+Nevertheless, going out from our study of the first and second order here, one can expect that, in terms of the Sobolev mapping properties elaborated in \Cref{thm:sobolevtheoreml1,thm:sobolevtheoreml2}, the higher order parts of the spectrum are contained at least in $H^1(Y)$ where $Y\subset \mathbb{R} \times \Theta$.

 We are going to make use of the smoothness properties in the next section, where we derive a method to recover the image from the spectrum.